Who is Consolidated Health Plans? Who is University Health Plans? What are their roles? How do I contact them?

 How can I check the status of a claim I submitted?

 You can check your claims status at www.chpstudent.com.
 To view information unique to you, you must be registered online.
-For first time users, click the "Login" button in the upper right corner of CHP's website, click on "register here", and complete the form.
+For first time users, you may register via this link: https://consolidatedhealthplan.com/user/student/create, and complete the form.
 For returning users, simply "Login" with your username and password.

 You can also contact CHP via phone at 800-633-7867 or email at email@example.com.

 What if I can't remember my password?